Royal Greenwich Tracing Service

 Tracing contacts of positive COVID-19 cases is a key element of the NHS Test and Trace service and another way in which we can fight the pandemic.

-From 5 November, the Royal Borough of Greenwich will be providing a local contact tracing service to assist the NHS service.
+The Royal Borough of Greenwich provides a local contact tracing service to assist the NHS.

 This will ensure that we reach as many of the positive cases as we can to help stop the spread of the virus.